d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Select this flag to input a BIOS password.
 Include this flag if second-level BIOS authentication is needed for the command to execute.

 <aside class="warning">Cache is activated session keys and it is normal to see these keys stored in plaintext.
-This warning regarding an activated cache is normal to see.
-The full list has been truncated for space.</aside>
+This warning regarding an activated cache is normal to see in versions earlier than 2.3, it is not seen version 2.3 and greater of the tool.</aside>

+<aside class="notice">This flag is used only on iLO 4 systems and not required on iLO 5 systems.</aside>

 ### Types command